V26 Marines participate in MWX during SLTE 2-24

-U.S. Marine Corps Cpl.
-Sebastian Islasottone, a Jacksonville, Florida native, infantry Marine with 2nd Battalion, 6th Marine Regiment, 2nd Marine Division, provides suppressive fire using simulated rounds on an M27 rifle during a Marine Air-Ground Task Force Warfighting Exercise as part of Service Level Training Exercise 2-24 at Range 220, Marine Corps Air-Ground Combat Center, Twentynine Palms, California, Feb.
-21, 2024.
+U.S. Marines with 2nd Battalion, 6th Marine Regiment, 2nd Marine Division, participate in a Marine Air-Ground Task Force Warfighting Exercise as part of Service Level Training Exercise 2-24 at Range 220, Marine Corps Air-Ground Combat Center, Twentynine Palms, California, Feb.
+20, 2024.
 MWX is the culminating event for SLTE 2-24 that improves U.S. and allied service members’ operational capabilities and lethality as a MAGTF.
-(U.S. Marine Corps photo by Lance Cpl.
-Richard PerezGarcia)
+(U.S. Marine Corps video by Cpl.
+Breanna Eason)(This video was shot vertically with the purpose of creating a Reel)

 |Date Taken: